-ErrorCode = ResponseNotReady, the Requester can issue a request to another Responder or wait for the time specified by RDTExponent and issue RESPOND_IF_READY.
-During this time, the Requester should not issue any request to the Responder other than RESPOND_IF_READY. - The SPDM specification allows for retries of messages after a timeout has occurred.
-In a retry scenario, a Requester retries the same request as before.
-Specifically, a retry of a CHALLENGE or GET_MEASUREMENTS request reuses the same nonce as the request that timed out so that the transcript hash calculation is not disrupted.
-A paranoid Requester can choose not to retry a request and instead return to GET_VERSION and restart the message sequence. - Certain SPDM protocol interactions involve the exchange of multiple messages, during which state information is maintained.
-For example, multiple GET_MEASUREMENTS messages might be issued in a sequence requesting individual unsigned measurements, with the Responder maintaining a message transcript to be signed at the end of the sequence.
+319 Certain SPDM protocol interactions involve the exchange of multiple messages, during which state information is maintained.
+For example, multiple GET\MEASUREMENTS messages might be issued in a sequence requesting individual unsigned measurements, with the Responder maintaining a message transcript to be signed at the end of the sequence.
 While individual requests and responses might be issued within the permitted timeout parameters, a malicious or buggy Requester might consume resources at the Responder by starting but never completing such multi-message interactions.
 This issue might be accentuated if a Responder interacts with more than one Requester in parallel, maintaining a number of active states.
 It is advised that SPDM implementations implement protections against such resource exhaustion scenarios by maintaining session limits, timeouts or similar mechanisms to detect and reset a misbehaving session when necessary.
 In this context, a session denotes an ongoing exchange of SPDM messages between a Requester and Responder pair.

-9.3.2.1 Secured Messages retries
+320 9.3.2.2 Secured Messages retries

-The Secured Messages using SPDM Specification 1.0.0 (DSP0277) indicates that it is permissible for a component to include the sequence number in a message to help the receiver process a retry or out of order delivery if the transport protocol does not provide a mechanism to reconstruct the proper message order.
+321 The Secured Messages using SPDM Specification 1.0.0 (DSP0277) indicates that it is permissible for a component to include the sequence number in a message to help the receiver process a retry or out of order delivery if the transport protocol does not provide a mechanism to reconstruct the proper message order.
 SPDM Secured Messages are based on IETF TLS DTLS13-43, which indicates that including the sequence number is not considered a potential attack vector because section 3 of IETF TLS DTLS13-43 adds the sequence number to the datagram record.